femmerling/EmeraldBox/readme.md

 This framework adds the diversity in python, a language which have more web frameworks than keywords.
 Thank you for trying it out and all suggestions are welcome.

+Also, special thanks to @pebaryan for extra inputs during the Sanitation Hackathon, which I use to test the framework.
+The framework worked well with some hacks here and there to improve it.
+The app that we built got 2nd prize.